Claim: Dr. Kermit Gosnell is on trial on charges of having committed multiple gruesome and illegal late-term abortions.

 To sum up, this story has numerous elements any one of which would normally make it a major story.
 And setting aside conventions, which are flawed, this ought to be a big story on the merits.

 David Weigel weighed in on the controversy in Slate, reporting that:

 Powers’s column kicked off a Twitter-driven campaign to shame journalists into covering the Gosnell trial.
 Mollie Hemingway, a Christianity Today columnist, burned up the Twittersphere asking journalists like the Washington Post‘s Sarah Kliff and The Atlantic‘s Garance Franke-Ruta why they hadn’t covered Gosnell.
 Hemingway got results; shortly before midnight, Buzzfeed published a quick list of “four documents to understand the Kermit Gosnell trial.”

-Let's just state the obvious: National political reporters are, by and large, socially liberal.
-We are more likely to know a gay couple than to know someone who owns an "assault weapon."
-We are, generally, pro-choice.
-There is a bubble.
-Horror stories of abortionists are less likely to permeate that bubble than, say, a story about a right-wing pundit attacking an abortionist who then claims to have gotten death threats.
+Let’s just state the obvious: National political reporters are, by and large, socially liberal.
+We are more likely to know a gay couple than to know someone who owns an “assault weapon.”
+We are, generally,

 So the question, raised by pro-lifers, is this: Explain to us why Gosnell isn’t a national story.
 Somebody else can try.
 I can’t explain it.
 It’s never made sense to me, how a local crime story becomes a national story.
 Two words: “Poop cruise.”
 CNN ran hours of coverage and grainy video of a stranded Carnival cruise ship, a situation that inconvenienced many and killed none.
 How does a missing college student or an angry man in a TSA line become part of Our National Conversation?
 I don’t know.